mongodb/docs/source/faq.rst

 timeouts can be turned off entirely.
 Pass ``no_cursor_timeout=True`` to :py:meth:`~pymongo.collection.Collection.find`.

-How can I store :mod:`decimal.Decimal` instances?
+How can I store :py:mod:`decimal.Decimal` instances?
 -------------------------------------------------

 PyMongo >= 3.4 supports the Decimal128 BSON type introduced in MongoDB 3.4.
-See :mod:`~bson.decimal128` for more information.
+See :py:mod:`~bson.decimal128` for more information.

 MongoDB <= 3.2 only supports IEEE 754 floating points - the same as the Python float type.
 The only way PyMongo could store Decimal instances to